SymposiumOrganization/NeuralSymbolicRegressionThatScales/README.md

 # NeuralSymbolicRegressionThatScales
 ## The repo documentation is currently under development, please check back soon for more information.

-Pytorch implementation and pretrained models for the paper "Neural Symbolic Regression That Scales" For details, see **Neural Symbolic Regression That Scales**.
+Pytorch implementation and pretrained models for the paper "Neural Symbolic Regression That Scales", presented at ICML 2021.
+For details, see **Neural Symbolic Regression That Scales**.
 [[`arXiv`](https://arxiv.org/pdf/2106.06427.pdf)]